It4innovations/hyperqueue/docs/deployment/worker.md

 and spawning HyperQueue workers.

 ### Manual worker deployment

-If you want to start a worker manually, you can use the following command:
+If you want to start a worker manually, you can use the [`hq worker start`](cli:hq.worker.start) command:

 ```
 $ hq worker start